-This is the question I found myself asking having read a recent driventowrite piece on Lorenzo Ramaciotti – (which I urge you to read).
-Because like many, I held firm to the view that Turin’s fabled carrozzerie were responsible for everything worthy of note.
-On the other hand, memory can sometimes prove a faulty co-driver, so I did what any self-respecting auto-nerd would at this point and revisited the Fiat group’s styling back catalogue in a quest for answers.
-So what we have here is a list of significant Fiats of the last 50 years and who was responsible for their styling*.
+This is the question I found myself asking following a recent Driven to Write piece on Lorenzo Ramaciotti – (which I urge you to read).
+Because like many, I held firm to the view that Turin’s fabled carrozzerie were responsible for every design worthy of note.
+On the other hand, memory can sometimes prove a faulty co-driver, so I did what any self-respecting autophile would do at this point and revisited the Fiat group’s styling back catalogue in a quest for answers.
+So what I offer here is a list of significant Fiats of the last 50 years and who is believed responsible for their styling.

 - Panda – Giugiaro/Ital

 - Punto Mk1 – Giugiaro/Ital

 - Multipla – Centro Stile Fiat